Organizing the Library

 There are two organizational concepts in Knapsack that should be considered when defining your library structure, namely the Navigation and Pattern Page Tabs.
 Both are designed with flexibility in mind.

-The navigation on the left is a searchable list of top level topics.
 Pattern Pages and Pages can be organized into Groups.
 Groups can be nested into other groups up to a depth of 3.
 To reorder navigation items, simply drag and drop while logged in.

 When logged in, you can add Pattern Pages, Pages and Groups from the + button at the bottom of the navigation.

 A UI pattern (e.g. button, hero, tabs).
 This content type will create the groundwork for defining and developing a new component for your design system.
 Pattern pages can have one or many tabs (see below for details).